Sherman0236/XorData/README.md

 This project is an open-source framework to enable obfuscation of constants, variables, and strings.

-Example output of obfuscated data can be found [here](https://github.com/Sherman0236/XorData/blob/master/assets/assets).
+Example output of obfuscated data can be found [here](https://github.com/Sherman0236/XorData/blob/master/assets/assets.md).
+My blog post describing project the project can be found [here](https://sherman0236.github.io/posts/data-obf/).

 ## Features
 * Compile time constant obfuscation